-Brushes: Brush pressure is correctly established at the factory and maintained at the correct value throughout the life of the brush by means of a constant pressure spring design.
+Brushes: Brush pressure is correctly established at the factory for normal street driving and maintained at the correct value throughout the life of the brush by means of a constant pressure spring design.
 Brushes and brush-holders should be clean so that the brushes are free to move in the holders.

 Brushes should not be removed unless a problem is suspected, usually by an abnormal commutator wear pattern (See: Guide To Commutator Appearance), or brush chipping.
 If for any reason a brush must be removed, it should always be placed back into the exact spot from which it was removed.
-Brushes should never be "swapped around" with one another.
+Brushes should never be "swapped around" with one another, and brushes should all be replaced at the same time.
+We discourage the replacement of anything other than all brushes at the same time.
+Running with brushes of varying grades and or resistance may cause unusual commutator wear patterns, as well as other motor issues.
+If you have any question how or whether brushes should be replaced contact NetGain Motors, Inc.